ocelhay/como/README.md

 The appropriate use of this tool/model and its output can contribute to effective policymaking, but misuse or misinterpretation of the output can mislead decision-making.
 Any decisions taken whist using these tools are the responsibility of the user and no liability whatsoever will be taken by the developers/authors of the tool.

-The App is available at https://comomodel.net  but can also be run locally on a laptop.
+The App is available at https://comomodel.net  but can also be run locally.
 Follow the instructions below to install, update or launch the offline App.

 ## Install Offline App